heroku/kafka-demo/README.md

 The following environment variables must be defined.
 If you used the Heroku deploy instructions above, all of the variables are already defined except for `DATABASE_URL`.

-- `DATABASE_URL`: Connection string to an AWS RedShift cluster
+- `DATABASE_URL`: Connection string to an AWS Redshift cluster
 - `FIXTURE_DATA_S3`: S3 path to CSV of fixture data to load into Redshift before starting data stream through Kafka (e.g. s3://aws-heroku-integration-demo/fixture.csv)
 - `KAFKA_URL`: Comma-separated list of Apache Kafka broker URLs
 - `KAFKA_CLIENT_CERT`: Contents of the client certificate (in PEM format) to authenticate clients against the broker